songlinjian/Report-algo-roll-lab-test/Report-AlgoRoll-Lab.md

 In this April we called participation of second algorithm rollover in a controlled lab environment.
 We try rolled the algorithm rollover in root level with four approaches and record the monitoring data every 10 minutes.
 The results help us better understand the protocol as well as the gap between protocol and implementation.
 In this post we skip a full introduction of algorithm rollover background and the testing proposal of the Second algorithm rollover test.
 Because that information was well documented in previous posts : [Call for participation](https://yeti-dns.org/yeti/blog/2019/04/02/call-for-participation-algorithm-roll.html) and [Algorithm test and monitoring page](https://yeti-dns.org/alg-roll-test.html).
 Instead, this post only demonstrates the interesting results and findings which give us a second thought on algorithm rollover for root.

-Note that in this test we use BIND9.11.5-P1, UNBOUND1.8.3, PowerDNS4.2.0 alpha1 as our testing resolvers.
+Note that in this test we use BIND9.11.5-P1, UNBOUND1.8.3, PowerDNS recursor 4.2.0 alpha1 as our testing resolvers.

 ## Experience and Findings